EndPointCorp/end-point-blog/2010/07/13/views-across-many-similar-tables.html.md

 $$;
 ```

-Now it's easy to answer the question:
+Now it’s easy to answer the question:

 ```sql
 select * from all_statuses where code = 'void';